 The Seven Husbands Of Evelyn Hugo was written by Taylor Jenkins Reid who is also the author of the widely successful Daisy Jones And The Six.
 The Seven Husbands Of Evenlyn Hugo was published in 2017 by Atria Publishing Group and has received many prestigious award nominations, such as the Goodreads Book Choice Awards and an overwhelmingly positive reception.

-This book was written with that classy film noir elegance that perfectly captured the veneer of Hollywood fame.
-The writing was edgy and seamless and each story pertaining to each of Evelyn’s husbands was definitely intriguing to read.
-The Seven Husbands was also a very socially aware book, that explores homosexuality during a time when there was still a lot of hostile opposition to such a sexuality.
+This book was written with a classy film noir elegance that captured the veneer of Hollywood fame, perfectly epitomised in the characterisation of its captivating starlet.
+The writing was edgy and seamless and each story of Evelyn’s husbands was intriguing to read.

-I think the societal relevance of this book was one of its main winning attributes given the representation of the LGBTQX+ community, which is something I really loved reading and would love to see a lot more of in the book industry.
+It had a very socially aware approach in the way it explores bisexuality (and also homosexuality) during a time when there was still a lot of hostile opposition.
+I think the societal relevance of this book was one of its main winning attributes given the representation of the LGBTQ+ community, which is something I really loved reading and would love to see a lot more of in the book industry.

 For more Book Reviews, please click here!